 The answer is – once per month.

 This is the ideal gap you must maintain as the skin cells renew after four weeks (1).
-Getting a professional facial more than once a month can irritate your skin.
+Getting a professional facial more than twice a month can irritate your skin.
 However, the frequency may differ according to the type of facial treatment you are undergoing, and you may need more than one session in a month.
 It is better to consult an aesthetician or dermatologist and decide the frequency.

 Also, consider the following factors before deciding the facial frequency: